Financial Help for Disabled Persons

-- Temporary Assistance for Needy Families (TANF), which is administered through state governments and provides financial help for immediate living needs.
+- Temporary Assistance for Needy Families (TANF): Administered through state governments, provides financial help for immediate living needs.

-- SNAP, formerly food stamps, which provides money for food.
+- SNAP: Formerly food stamps, provides money for food.

-- Children’s Health Insurance Program (CHIP), provides help for medical bills for parents who don’t qualify for Medicaid.
+- Children’s Health Insurance Program (CHIP): Provides medical bill help for parents who don’t qualify for Medicaid.